 After failover, the new primary node injects all its VIP routes into the upstream router.
 However, that router retains the old primary node’s routes for 180 seconds.
 Because the router is not aware of the failover, it attempts to load balance traffic between the two nodes.
 During the 180 seconds before the old routes expire, the router sends half the traffic to the old, inactive primary node, which is, in effect, a black hole.

 To prevent this, the new primary node, when injecting a route, assigns it a metric that is slightly lower than the one specified by the old primary node.

-To configure dynamic routing, you can use either the configuration utility or a command-line interface.
-The NetScaler supports two independent command-line interfaces: the NetScaler CLI and the Virtual Teletype Shell (VTYSH).
-The NetScaler CLI is the appliance's native shell.
+To configure dynamic routing, you can use either the GUI or a command-line interface.
+The Citrix ADC supports two independent command-line interfaces: the CLI and the Virtual Teletype Shell (VTYSH).
+The CLI is the appliance’s native shell.
 VTYSH is exposed by ZebOS.
-The NetScaler routing suite is based on ZebOS, the commercial version of GNU Zebra.
+The Citrix ADC routing suite is based on ZebOS, the commercial version of GNU Zebra.

 Citrix recommends that you use VTYSH for all commands except those that can be configured only on the CLI.
 Use of the CLI should generally be limited to commands for enabling the routing protocols, configuring host route advertisement, and adding static routes for packet forwarding.

 Dynamic Routing Protocol Command Reference Guides and Unsupported Commands